Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Introduction.

-\begin{Def} A family $\{c_j:X_j \rightarrow Y\}_j$ of finitely many smooth immersions where $c_j$ is an immersion on a closed manifold $X_j$ into a manifold $Y$ with no boundary is said to {\it have normal crossings only as crossings} if the following conditions are satisfied.
+\begin{Def} A family $\{c_j:X_j \rightarrow Y\}_{j \in J}$ of finitely many smooth immersions each of which is a smooth immersion from a closed manifold into a manifold with no boundary is said to {\it have normal crossings only as crossings} if the following conditions are satisfied.
+We also define this notion for a single immersion naturally.